 • Finding comfort in proximity and contact

-How do psychologists measure this?
-One method--developed by the influential psychologist Mary Ainsworth--is the laboratory procedure called the “Strange Situation” (Ainsworth et al 1978).
+The original method, developed by the influential psychologist Mary Ainsworth, is the laboratory procedure called the “Strange Situation” (Ainsworth et al 1978).

 Typically, the Strange Situation tests how babies or young children respond to the temporary absence of their mothers.

 To test a child’s "attachment style," researchers put the child and her mother (these studies almost always focus on the mother) alone in an experimental room.